The Tudor / Elizabethan Era (1485 - 1603)

 The headpieces and hairstyles were frequently not less geometric and stiff than the dresses and very detailed.
 Headdresses had not only an adorning function but they should help protecting the face from the sun to spare the pale skin and to cover the hair demurely.
 There were various types of headpieces during this Period, succeeding each other or being in vogue alongside.
 Beneath all kinds of hoods and hats and as a domestic headpiece, women wore the coif.
 This tight-fitting white cap, made of linen and tied under the chin, was often adorned with blackwork and lace.
 In the early Tudor period, women wore the gable hood.
 Its form looks like the walls of a house with a gable roof, therefore the name.
 This hood reached to the chin or even to the shoulders.
 With its long fabric flowing over the back it covered the hair completely.
 The gable was often decorated with white pearls, trimming and embroidery.

 Queen Elizabeth's mother, Anne Boleyn, was educated at court in France attending Queen Claude and allegedly introduced the French hood to the English court after her return, replacing the heavy gable hood in the 1520s.
+This cannot be confirmed by scholarship, however.
 The French hood was worn at the back of the head revealing a part of the hair.
-It was not gable-shaped but rather adjusted to the form of the head as a half-moon, reaching to the chin.
-With Anne's execution in 1536 this headpiece faded into the background for a few years (meanwhile Jane Seymour reestablished the gable hood) but became fashionable again under Mary (later Queen Mary I „Bloody Mary“) and Elizabeth (later Queen Elizabeth I), Henry VIII's daughters.
-A variation of the French hood, called flat hood, became fashionable with Mary I when she became Queen in 1544.
-It is still similar to the French hood yet not so round and convex anymore, quite like a planished French hood.
+It ran around the forehead as a half-moon, reaching to the chin on either side.

 Mary Fitzalan wearing a FLAT HOOD, 1565 (flickr, picture by Lisby)